toladata/Knowledgebase/en/12-learn-toladata/unit-4-tracking-program-progress/indicator-plan-design-and-adding-indicators.md

 > ### Further reading
 >
-> 1. Let us walk you through [adding indicators to the system ](https://help.toladata.com/8-indicators/adding-indicators.html)\[link redirects to other Knowledgebase article\].
+> 1. Let us walk you through [adding indicators to the system ](https://help.toladata.com/8-indicators/adding-indicators.html) in one of our Knowledgebase articles.

 ##